Silicone + People & Planet

-Plastics manufacturers have come under fire from consumers and regulators who are upset at the toxins used in plastics.
+Plastics manufacturers have come under fire from consumers, scientists and regulators concerned about the many toxins used in plastics.
 Increasingly, plastic products are labelled BPA-free and consumers sometimes think these plastics are safe.
-Unfortunately, BPA-free plastics aren’t a panacea.
-What consumer advocates are now learning is that when the plastic manufacturers removed the BPA in order to label their products BPA-free, they instead add a new chemical called BPS (bisphenol substitute) that’s believed to be more toxic than BPA.
+Unfortunately, BPA-free plastics aren’t helpful when it comes to human health or environmental woes.
+Researchers have determined that plastics manufacturers have removed BPA in order to label their products BPA-free and added instead a new chemical called BPS (bisphenol substitute) that’s believed to be more toxic than BPA.

 When it comes to the environment, silicone is highly durable and more ocean friendly than plastic.
 Silicone, which is made from silica found in sand, is much longer lasting than plastic in the environment as well as while being used in products.
 Silicone endures extreme fluctuations in temperatures - from very cold to oven hot - without melting, cracking or otherwise degrading.

 By using silicone, families can dramatically reduce their dependence on plastics - both single use as well as reusable plastic containers which get scratched, foggy, broken and need to be retired from use much sooner than similar items made from silicone.
 With more than 5 trillion pieces of plastic floating in our oceans, using less plastic means contributing less to this mounting mass of plastics lost in our environment and poisoning our wildlife.